kihyunee/genomics_tutorial_repo/1_assembly_session.md

 # Get WGS raw data for the practice

-### Pick one of the following public WGS data examples
+### Pick one of the following public WGS data examples for your practice

-All examples are\
+All examples that are recommended here are commonly,
-- from clinical isolates with notable resistance phenotypes
+- of clinical isolates with notable antibiotic resistance phenotypes
 - sequenced using both illumina and nanopore approaches

-1. Acinetobacter baumannii Cl415
+(1) Acinetobacter baumannii Cl415

 Publication:
 > Cl415, a carbapenem-resistant Acinetobacter baumannii isolate containing four AbaR4 and a new variant of AbGRI2, represents a novel global clone 2 strain